CECILIA PIRANI, PALOROSA FOUNDER, MILAN

 Developing a creative relationship with the artisanal weaving culture of Guatemala has, for ex-architect Cecilia Pirani, become central to her beautiful bag brand, Palorosa.
 From her Milan base her bags have become a global go-to, due to the unique colour combinations and their focus on practicality for everyday use.
 Here she tells us about the motivation of failure and the creative curiosity that drives her every day.

-There is some magical about the way you intersect artisanal techniques with contemporary materials and design, alongside a light minimal aesthetic which is also extremely robustness.
+There is something magical about the way you intersect artisanal techniques with contemporary materials and design, alongside a light minimal aesthetic which is also extremely robust.
 Did it take you long to get the business to this point where it all seems to sing?

 It’s the result of many things: lots of passion, curiosity, determination, a bit of courage and lots of research.
 Also, the freedom to be spontaneous and follow our intuition plays a big role.
 My past in architecture and design combines with experiences in everyday life.
 I also pay close attention to the mistakes, which inevitably happen along the way, and which helped me in developing Palorosa - first as a project - and then a global brand.